Upcoming Major Declaration Sessions

 Many students take classes on statistical techniques and go on to more extensive work with–or even the development of–data sets on topics that interest them.
 Others focus on the explanation of specific historical events and develop skills in, for example, process tracing, the identification and vetting of causal mechanisms, and qualitative counterfactual analysis.
 Some students prefer to focus on methods appropriate for the assessment of normative claims about political institutions, justice, and other important issues in political theory.

 Through the required introductory courses, students develop competency in multiple methodologies.
 In order to ensure a thorough understanding of key normative and ethical concerns in political life, the Department requires students to take an upper-level course in political theory.
 This requirement not only reflects Georgetown’s Jesuit traditions, but the long history of student and alumni engagement with domestic and international politics.

 In all of these respects, a Government degree not only assists students to become better national and global citizens, but also provides them with a foundation for leadership in their chosen vocations.

 Comprehensive information about the undergraduate program can be found in the Undergraduate Program Handbook.

-The Directors of Undergraduate Studies are Professor Mark Rom and Professor Thane Gustafson.
 Please see the Directors of Undergraduate Studies to declare your major and request approval for studying abroad.